What is Sanded Plywood?

 Many manufacturing companies use A-grade sanded plywood to make boats and boat parts because A-grade plywood is more stable with moisture.

 Working with Sanded plywood

-Sanded plywood is really easy to work with all types of tools.
+Sanded plywood is easy to work with all types of tools.
 It can be cut, drilled, routed, jointed, glued, fastened, and finished well.
-Its smooth surface makes the work easy because the surface can be used without finishing.
+Its smooth surface makes the work easy because it can be used without finishing.

 A-grade plywood has a smoother surface, making it ready for paint, but D-grade plywood, which has knots and a rough surface, may require sand and paint.
 It can also be a little difficult to work with.

 Like other materials, Sanded plywood has its merits and drawbacks, which should be known before use.

 - Smooth appearance: Its front and back sides are already sanded and smooth.
 It enhances the visual appeal of the furniture.